The Best Android Phones for Seniors

 IRIS Easy Flip from Consumer CellularOverview:Overview

 The Consumer Cellular IRIS Easy Flip is one of the most stripped-down cell phones on this list, making it a good choice for older adults just starting with cell phones.
 At $59, it’s also the cheapest option.
-You get a basic 5 MP front-facing camera to capture videos and photos.
+You get an average 5 MP front-facing camera to capture videos and photos.
 What you’re mostly paying for with the Cellular IRIS Easy Flip, however, is a device that allows you to talk and text with friends and family without the complexity of a smartphone.

 FYI: Taking your first steps into the cell phone market?
 Our seniors cell phone buyer’s guide offers an inside look at the best cell phones and cell phone plans for seniors available.